 Then get my course Find Your Freelance Writing Niches: Make More Money for Less Work.
 It’s only 20 bucks, and it contains several exercises that guide you to the niches most likely to boost your earnings.

-Do you specialize in one or more areas?
+Do you have one or more freelance writing niches?
 Which ones?
 Any other thoughts?